top of page

 Tip 4:

-If you are going to Johor Bahru for a day trip and plan to get your return ticket at JB Sentral at RM5, forget it!
+If you are going to Johor Bahru for a day trip and plan to get your return ticket at JB Sentral on the very day, forget it!
 You will most probably be greeted with a "sold out" sign at the ticketing counter.
 Weekdays and outside of peak commuting hours are the only time there may still be available tickets but chances are usually very slim.
 So, book your return ticket well in advance — up to several months in advance if you intend to travel during peak periods, especially the December school holidays.

 Enjoy your trip!